karttur/arduino/_posts/2020/2020-02-11-project-ws281X-led.markdown

 </figure>

-The sketch under the "Hide/Show" button works for both of the above wirings.
+The sketch under the "Hide/Show" button works for all of the above wirings.
+The sketch is written for testing the amount of reflected (emitted) light in different wavelengths.

 <button id= "toggleFastLED" onclick="hiddencode('FastLED')">Hide/Show sketch</button>